CurbShifter/BurstCoupon/README.md

 Concept
 -
 With the Burstcoin API you can first create and then sign a transaction locally, which keeps your password safe.
-Then usually after signing you would broadcast the transaction immediately to enter it into the public memory pool of the nodes, so it can be included on the blockchain.
+Usually after signing you would broadcast the transaction immediately to enter it into the public memory pool of the nodes, so it can be included on the blockchain.

-This coupon model delays the transaction broadcast by encrypting the signed transaction bytes with a password.
-The recipient of the coupon will need the arbitrary chosen password to broadcast the transaction that is within it.
-The transaction now has a controllable lock that can be handled by a another person.
+The model demonstrated here with BurstCoupon, delays the transaction broadcast by encrypting the signed transaction bytes with a arbitrary password.
+Turning it into a 'coupon'.
+The recipient of the coupon will then need the password, to broadcast the transaction that is within it.
+The transaction now has a lock that can be controlled by a 3rd party without access to the senders wallet.

-Coupons expire
+Deadlines
 -
-Any coupon will expire and loses its proposed value.
-Which means the coupon creator can leverage the transaction through the password and the transaction deadline.
+A coupon will expire due to the transaction deadline.
+Which means the coupon creator can leverage the  transaction through a password and the deadline.
 The current maximum accepted deadline for a transaction is 24 hours.
 Which means the coupon can only be valid for max 1440 minutes from the moment it is created.
-Coupon deadlines any lower than 30 minutes would not be sensible considering network traffic and timely inclusion in a block.
+Coupon deadlines any lower than 30 minutes would not be sensible.
+Network traffic need to be considered for timely inclusion in a block.

 When the coupon expires without a claim/broadcast, no funds are affected.
 It's like the transaction never existed.
 No double spending is possible either.
 The memory pool would be aware of the signature and will return the existing transaction reference.

+Potential
+-
+Through this code / concept the following applications can be developed;

+- Airdrops / Automated faucets using the password to prevent/discourage abuse.
+- Conditional triggering of smart contract / AT via 3rd party without access to the wallet.
+- Increase anonymity of transaction broadcasts, by memory pool entry through other IP / nodes.
+Can be a model for (payed) coupon sharing and broadcasting.
+- Rewards for challenges (possibly for entry cost).
+For example based on puzzles or (online) detective work to retrieve the password. (generate site traffic!).
+- Scratch tickets, buy coupons with 'variable' value.

-Usage
+Usage of BurstCoupon
 -
 To create a coupon you need the dApp binary.
 Build it from source or [download it here](https://github.com/CurbShifter/BurstCoupon/releases "download").
 Open the zip or dmg package and copy the dApp to a location of your choice.
 And double click to run it.